#earth, #leafmealone, #intermediate

 Ozone 3 is a simple to use app for hobby gardeners and terrace farmers helping them to know the effect of ozone on their crop leafs.
 Also the app provides Normalized Difference Vegetation Index, which helps in knowing the chlorophyll level and nitrogen content of the plants.
 This helps in knowing...
 Visit Project

 Our project aims to automatically detect leave injury from leaf pictures taken from a mobile camera.
 The images must have a uniform background (say a leaf agsint a sheet of paper) for easier segmentation.
 Segmentation is achieved by clustering the pixels is leaf/no-leaf clusters, using the color ...
 Visit Project

-#Mobile App The Mobile App allows you to take a leaf's photo then this app gives it an ID and requires a user to fill a form which includes: - Crop name - Dropped Leaf? - Zone: Urban or Rural?
+#Mobile App The Mobile App allows you to take a leaf's photo.
+Then the app gives an ID and requires a user to fill a form which includes: - Crop name - Dropped Leaf? - Zone: Urban or Rural?
 Moreover the app automatically adds the date, time and GPS location.
-Finally it sends the d...
+Finally it sends the dat...
 Visit Project

 Welcome to the collaborative hackpad!
 You can use this open document to collaborate with others, self organize, or share important data.
 Please keep in mind that this document is community created and any views, opinions, or links do not reflect an official position of the Space Apps Challenge, NASA, or any of our partners.